hotwired-laravel/turbo-laravel/README.md

 }
 ```

-The macro will look for a partial for your model, render it inside a Turbo Stream tag.
+The macro will look for a partial for your model, render it inside a Turbo Stream tag, add the Turbo Stream header to the response, and return it so Turbo can apply to the page that triggered the request.

-If the model was recently created (created during the request itself), the `target` of the Turbo Stream will be the plural version of the model's basename, and the action will be "append" or whatever action you pass it as the second parameter in the `turboStream` macro.
+If the model was recently created (created during the request), the `target` of the Turbo Stream will be the plural version of the model's basename, and the action will be "append" or whatever action you pass to it as the second parameter in the `turboStream` response macro.
 If the model was updated, the `target` of the Turbo Stream tag will be the DOM ID of the model itself (using the `@domid()` helper's conventions), and the default `action` will be `replace`.
-For deleted models, the `target` will also be the DOM ID, but the `action` will be `remove`.
-No template will be used for deleted Turbo Stream messages.
+For deleted models, the `target` will also be the DOM ID, but the `action` will be `remove`, and no template will be used for deleted Turbo Stream messages.

 In this example, a model named `App\\Models\\Comment` will look for its partial inside `resources/views/comments/_comment.blade.php`.
 To that partial, a reference of the model itself will be passed down having the model's basename as name for the variable (in _camelCase_).
 So, for a `App\\Models\\Comment` model, you will have a `$comment` variable available inside the partial.